ToC2ME/ToC2ME/README.md

 <body>
 <h2> Overview </h2>

 <p> Previously published catalogues using data from the ToC2ME field program are archived here.
-Summaries of the research undertaken, the published catalogue, and a link to the published paper can be found within each corresponding folder. </p>
+Summaries of the research undertaken, the published catalogue, and a link to the published paper can be found within each corresponding folder and README.md file. </p>

 <b> Eaton:</b>